Education in France: Preparatory classes (CPGEs)

 Preparatory classes (in French "classes préparatoires aux grandes écoles" or CPGE), widely known as prépas, are courses whose main goal is to prepare students for enrollment in a grande école.
 Admission to CPGEs is based on academic performance during the last two years of high school, called Première and Terminale.
 Only 5% of a given cohort is admitted to a prépa.
 CPGEs are usually located within high schools but are a part of tertiary education, which means that to be admitted, each student must have already successfully passed their Baccalauréat (or equivalent).
 Most CPGE receive applications from hundreds of applicants every year in April and May, and then selects students based on their own criteria.
 A few mainly private CPGEs, accounting for 10% of CPGEs, also have an interview process or expect student participation in local community initiatives.

 The ratio of CPGE students who fail to enter any grande école is lower in scientific and business CPGEs than in humanities CPGEs.

-Some preparatory classes are widely considered "elite", being extremely selective, and recruiting only the best students from each high school, if not the best student from each high school.
-These CPGEs practically guarantee their students a place in one of the top "grandes écoles".
+Some preparatory classes are considered "elite", being selective, and recruiting the best students from each high school.
+These CPGEs guarantee their students a place in one of the top "grandes écoles".
 Among them are the Lycée Louis-Le-Grand, the Lycée Henri-IV, the Lycée Stanislas and the Lycée privé Sainte-Geneviève.

 Scientific CPGEs

 The oldest CPGEs are the science ones, which can be accessed only with a bac in science Bacheliers.
-Science CPGE are called TSI ("Technology and Engineering Science"), MPSI ("Mathematics, Physics and Engineering Science"), PCSI ("Physics, Chemistry, and Engineering Science") or PTSI ("Physics, Technology, and Engineering Science") in the first year, MP ("Mathematics and Physics"), PSI ("Physics and Engineering Science"), PC ("Physics and Chemistry") or PT ("Physics and Technology") in the second year and BCPST ("Biology, Chemistry, Physics, Life and Earth Sciences").
+Science CPGE are called TSI ("Technology and Engineering Science"), MP2I ("Mathematics, Physics, Computer Science and Engineering"), MPSI ("Mathematics, Physics and Engineering Science"), PCSI ("Physics, Chemistry, and Engineering Science") or PTSI ("Physics, Technology, and Engineering Science") in the first year, MP ("Mathematics and Physics"), MPI ("Mathematics, Physics and Computer Science"), PSI ("Physics and Engineering Science"), PC ("Physics and Chemistry") or PT ("Physics and Technology") in the second year and BCPST ("Biology, Chemistry, Physics, Life and Earth Sciences").

 The first year of a CPGE is widely known as "Math Sup", or Hypotaupe, (Sup for "Classe de Mathématiques Supérieures", superior in French, meaning post-high school), and second year as "Math Spé", or Taupe, (Spés standing for "Classe de Mathématiques Spéciales", special in French).
 The students of these classes are known as Taupins.
 Both the first and second year programmes include as much as twelve hours of mathematics teaching per week, ten hours of physics, two hours of philosophy, two to four hours of (one or two) foreign languages and four to six hours of options: chemistry, SI (Engineering Industrial Science) or Theoretical Computer Science (including some programming using the Pascal or CaML programming languages, as a practical work).
 There are also several hours of homework, which can double the class-based workload.
 A well-known joke among CPGE students is that they become moles for two years, sometimes three, hence the nicknames taupe and taupin (taupe being the French word for a mole).